Changes to visiting on Hardy, Derwent, Keats, Kennet and Bronte

 Children under 16 on our inpatient wards – one visitor allowed at a time.
 No siblings are allowed to visit.

-Maternity - one birth partner only for labour and delivery only, swapping is not permitted.
+Maternity - one birth partner for labour and delivery only, swapping is not permitted.
 No siblings are allowed to visit.
 Find more information about changes to our maternity services here.

 Advocates/visitors who are required to make decisions on behalf of patients who do not have the capacity to make decisions for themselves.
+This includes people with dementia, a learning disability or autism.

 Please ensure your relative in hospital has their mobile phone / tablet and charger with them.
 There is free WIFI on all of our wards.